rust-lang/book/second-edition/src/ch18-01-all-the-places-for-patterns.md

 the value inside the `Ok` variant.
-This also means the `if age > 30` condition needs to go within the block; we aren’t able to combine these two conditions into `if let Ok(age) = age && age > 30` since the shadowed `age` that we want to compare to 30 isn’t valid until the new scope starts with the curly brace.
+This also means the `if age > 30` condition needs to go within the block; we aren’t able to combine these two conditions into `if let Ok(age) = age && age > 30` since the shadowed `age` that we want to compare to 30 isn’t valid until the new scope starts with the curly bracket.

 Also note that conditionals with many cases like these are not as powerful as `match` expression since exhaustiveness is not checked by the compiler.
 If we